afinoblakeb/afino-app/docs/AUTH_CLEANUP_PLAN.md

 - The AuthProvider.tsx contains many console.log statements that should be removed
 - Several API routes contain debugging logs that should be cleaned up
 - The hooks (useUserProfile, useOrganizations) have extensive error handling with console logs
-- There are references to deprecated `@supabase/auth-helpers-nextjs` package that need to be updated
 - The `src/utils/supabase/client.ts` file contains console.log statements for localStorage operations that should be removed
 - The `src/lib/supabase.ts` and `src/lib/supabase-browser.ts` files contain deprecated code that should be reviewed for potential removal
+- When cleaning up files, maintain consistent patterns across similar components and utilities

 ## Summary and Next Steps

 This plan provides a comprehensive approach to cleaning up authentication-related code in the Afino App codebase.
-The cleanup will be performed in a systematic manner, starting with fixing the build errors and then proceeding with the core authentication files.
+The cleanup will be performed in a systematic manner, starting with the core authentication files.

 ### Immediate Next Steps:

-1. Fix the build errors by updating the files that use the deprecated `@supabase/auth-helpers-nextjs` package:
-   - `src/app/onboarding/onboarding-client.tsx`
-   - `src/app/api/organizations/join/route.ts`

-2. Run `npm run build` to verify that the build errors are resolved.

-3. Begin the systematic cleanup of the files in the checklist, starting with the core authentication files.
+1. Begin the systematic cleanup of the files in the checklist, starting with the core authentication files.
+2. For each file, review similar files first to understand established coding patterns.
+3. Maintain consistency across similar components and utilities.

 ### Expected Outcomes:

 - A clean, maintainable codebase with no console.log statements or commented-out code
 - Consistent error handling across all authentication-related files
 - No references to deprecated packages
+- Consistent coding patterns throughout the authentication system
 - All tests passing and up-to-date with the cleaned code
 - A successful build with no errors or warnings